 AI writing assistants can write in any voice, so make sure to supply this input correctly before you use it to generate your course content.

-Always use the voice setting in a way that matches your style, and don’t try to generate content in a voice that’s not natural to you.
+Always use the voice that matches your style, and don’t try to generate content in a voice that’s not natural to you.

-For example, if your typical writing style is “casual,” don’t instruct the AI assistant to write in a “witty” voice, because your final content will feel inauthentic to your readers.
+For example, if your typical writing style is “casual,” don’t instruct the AI assistant to write in a “witty” voice.
+If you do that, your final content will feel inauthentic to your readers.

-Let’s Now Create an Entire Course from Scratch Using AI!
+Let’s Create a Course from Scratch Using AI!

 Great, it’s time for the rubber to meet the road.
 Let’s showcase how these tools can work to help you create the initial draft for your online course in no time.